enricoros/big-AGI/src/modules/aix/AIX.README.md

 Notes:

 - 1: Continuation marks: a. sends reason=max-tokens (streaming/non-streaming), b.
+TBA
 - 2: Ollama has not been ported to AIX yet due to the custom APIs.

 ## 1. System Architecture